The Pragmatic Bookshelf publishing imprint is wholly owned by The Pragmatic Programmers, LLC.

-Andy Hunt is an author and publisher, avid musician, and sometime woodworker.
+Andy Hunt, Publisher In Chief, is an author and publisher, avid musician, and sometime woodworker.
 When not making noise or firewood he occasionally speaks at conferences.
 He has been active in the field of software development since before the @ sign.
 He co-authored The Pragmatic Programmer with Dave as well as eight other titles, was an author of the Agile Manifesto, and tweets random bits about code, life, and zen at @PragmaticAndy.

 Jackie Carter is an editor for the Pragmatic Bookshelf.
 Previously she was an independent software consultant, working with both nonprofit and for-profit organizations.
 She lives on the northern California coast.

 Jared Richardson has been involved with the Pragmatic culture for years.
 He was a reviewer of the original Pragmatic Programmer and author of the popular Pragmatic title, Ship It!
 A Practical Guide to Successful Software Projects.
 He runs his own consultancy, Agile Artisans, and is a principal consultant with RoleModel Software.
 Jared edits screencasts for the Pragmatic Bookshelf, consults with software teams, and writes software.
 He lives with his wife and children in Morrisville, North Carolina where they recently, quite by accident, became backyard chicken farmers.
 He’s on the web at AgileArtisans.com.